 - 2.1 Big Local is an exciting opportunity for residents in 150 areas, in three waves of which Scholemoor and Lidget Green are in the second, around England to use at least £1m over 10 years to make a massive and lasting positive difference to their communities.
-It works in Councils and other key stakeholders to develop a partnership approach to bring together all the local talent, ambitions, skills and energy from individuals, groups and organisations who want to make their area an even better place to live. - 2.2 Reports have previously been presented to the Area Committee on 26 July 2012 which outlined the initial programme of information sessions with local people, the development of a brief for the "Getting Started Funding" and the authorisation of Bradford CVS, working with CNet to deliver the programme funded by the "Getting Started Funding".
-This was followed by a further report on 28 March 2013 which gave a summary of the delivery work carried out to date under the Getting Started programme. - 2.3 A report was presented to the Area Committee on 23 January 2014 which gave an update including the setting up of the Community Partnership Board and the Community Plan being agreed in principle by the Big Local National Team.
-In addition, the renaming of the project to GreenMoor Big Local (serving Scholemoor and Lidget Green) has been agreed. - 2.4 A further report was presented to the Area Committee on 27 November 2014 that gave an update on the Partnership Board which now includes the ward councillors with full voting rights, establishment of six task groups and the employment of a part time community engagement officer. - 2.5 Appendix 1 provides an update on the progress to develop the GreenMoor Big Local Programme.
+It works in Councils and other key stakeholders to develop a partnership approach to bring together all the local talent, ambitions, skills and energy from individuals, groups and organisations who want to make their area an even better place to live. - 2.2 A report has previously been presented to the Area Committee on 19th September 2012 which outlined the initial programme of information sessions with local people, the development of a brief for the "Getting Started Funding" and the authorisation of Bradford CVS, working with CNet to deliver the programme funded by the "Getting Started Funding". - 2.3 Appendix 1 provides an update on the progress to develop the GreenMoor Big Local Programme.